pengsihua2023/HIV-1-M-SPBEnv/README.md

 In our deep learning model framework, we use the Kmer method to vectorize DNA sequences; we use a three-layer dilated convolution module to initially extract features of the DNA sequence.
 Then, we use an Autoencoder to further extract high-dimensional feature information of the env gene sequence, supplemented by an Self Attention mechanism to extract features from the encoder output, and finally, we use a three-layer fully connected layer to classify the 12 subtypes.
 For the complete model architecture and main parameters, please see Figure1.

-Using an independent validation dataset, the accuracy of HIV-SPBEnv reached 100%, demonstrating strong model generalization capabilities.
+Using an independent validation dataset, the accuracy of HIV-1-M-SPBEnv reached 100%, demonstrating strong model generalization capabilities.
 The trained model is deployed at http://www.peng-lab.org:5000/.
 ## 1. Requirements
 Python == 3.9.18
 torch == 2.1.0+cu121